nicollassilva/SimplePHP/README.md

-﻿# Simple PHP - Simple and easy CRUD for PHP projects
+﻿# [DESCONTINUED] Simple PHP - Simple and easy CRUD for PHP projects

  > OBS: This package was replaced by the [MinasORM](https://github.com/nicollassilva/minasorm) package.